 Trademark is used to protect brands and company names.
 The idea behind trademark is to allow companies to uniquely identify the source of goods so that customers will be able to judge quality based on the associated brand or company name.
-For example, since Steve Jobs' technology company is the only computer company that can use the name "Apple," consumers know that any computer they buy with the Apple name with have a certain level of quality.
-Companies that create counterfeit Apple products are committing trademark infringement.
+For example, the company named Johnson & Johnson is the only entity that can use that name, and, therefore, consumers know that any product they buy from that brand will have a certain level of quality.
+Companies that create counterfeit Johnson & Johnson products are committing trademark infringement.
 In your business, you will likely want to trademark your company name and brand names that you develop.